loda-lang/loda-programs/programs/oeis/list5.md

 * [A290073](http://oeis.org/A290073) ([L18 program](290/A290073.asm)): Decimal representation of the diagonal from the corner to the origin of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 641", based on the 5-celled von Neumann neighborhood.
 * [A290074](http://oeis.org/A290074) ([L17 program](290/A290074.asm)): Decimal representation of the diagonal from the origin to the corner of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 641", based on the 5-celled von Neumann neighborhood.
 * [A290080](http://oeis.org/A290080) ([L10 program](290/A290080.asm)): a(1) = 0; for n > 1, a(n) = sigma(bigomega(n)).
+* [A290113](http://oeis.org/A290113) ([L07 program](290/A290113.asm)): Decimal representation of the diagonal from the corner to the origin of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 643", based on the 5-celled von Neumann neighborhood.
 * [A290114](http://oeis.org/A290114) ([L07 program](290/A290114.asm)): Decimal representation of the diagonal from the origin to the corner of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 643", based on the 5-celled von Neumann neighborhood.
 * [A290124](http://oeis.org/A290124) ([L12 program](290/A290124.asm)): a(n) = a(n-1) + 12*a(n-2) with a(1) = 1 and a(2) = 2.
 * [A290168](http://oeis.org/A290168) ([L04 program](290/A290168.asm)): If n is even then a(n) = n^2*(n+2)/8, otherwise a(n) = (n-1)*n*(n+1)/8.